-✓ C1.
+C1.
 IS FAMILIAR WITH AND USES RELEVANT ASPECTS OF STUDENTS' BACKGROUND, KNOWLEDGE, EXPERIENCE, AND SKILLS.
-DN is unfamiliar with the background, experiences, and skill level of most students in the class.
+InTASC 2c, 7j, 7n DN is unfamiliar with the background, experiences, and skill level of most students in the class.
 DE is familiar with the relevant aspects of the background, knowledge, experience, and skills of most students in the class; ME ANDuses relevant aspects of students' background, knowledge, experience, and skills of most students in the class.
-EE demonstrates detailed understanding of the background, experience, and skill level of ALL students in the class AND plans using what s/he knows about learners including developmental levels, prior learning, and interests.
+EE demonstrates detailed understanding of the background, experience, and skill level of ALL students in the class AND plans using what they know about learners including developmental levels, prior learning, and interests.

-- 1. Use pre-instructional student assessment tools or interest inventories to become familiar with relevant aspects of students' background, visual culture, art knowledge, art experiences, and skills? - 2.
-Request appropriate information regarding students' background and learning adaptations? - 3.
-Plan/meet with resource personnel such as exceptional education teachers/ELL teachers/aides/guidance when appropriate? - 4.
+- 1. Use pre-instructional student assessment tools or interest inventories to become familiar with relevant aspects of students' background, visual culture, art knowledge, art experiences, and skills? - Request appropriate information regarding students' background and learning adaptations? - Plan/meet with resource personnel such as exceptional education teachers/ELL teachers/aides/guidance when appropriate? - 4.
 Formulate clear and appropriate art learning outcomes based on information collected? - 5.
 Make thoughtful choices about the organization, structure, and pacing of art lessons and activities in the art classroom? - 6.
 Communicate with students both formally and informally during instructional and non-instructional time? - 7.
 Observe students and their work to gain a better understanding of the individual differences that exist in the art classroom? - 8.
 Demonstrate respect for and value of the unique backgrounds, abilities, and interests of all students? - 9.
 Demonstrate sensitivity to differences in artistic and aesthetic responses of students to works of art? - 10.
 Use evidence of student-learned knowledge and skills in planning sequential lessons?

 C2.
-PLANS DIFFERENTIATED INSTRUCTION TO ADDRESS THE UNIQUE CHARACTERISTICS OF INDIVIDUAL STUDENTS (E.G. TAG/GT, ESL, SPECIAL NEEDS).
-DN plans undifferentiated instruction.
+Culturally Responsive Practice: SELECTS CLASSROOM RESOURCES THAT REFLECT CULTURAL INCLUSIVITY AND PLANS FOR DIFFERENTIATED INSTRUCTION TO ADDRESS THE UNIQUE CHARACTERISTICS OF INDIVIDUAL STUDENTS (E.G. TAG/GT, ESL, SPECIAL NEEDS, GENDER, RACE, ETHNICITY).
+InTASC 1b, 2a, 7b DN plans undifferentiated instruction.
 DE plans differentiated instruction to address the unique characteristics of some individuals in the class.
-ME effectively plans differentiated instruction to address the unique characteristics of most individuals in the class; EE ANDseeks resources from instructional specialists to refine plans to meet learner needs.
+ME effectively plans differentiated instruction and selects classroom resources that are culturally inclusive to address the unique characteristics of most individuals in the class; EE ANDseeks resources from instructional specialists to refine plans to meet learner needs.